ericoporto/ags-manual-wiki/OOProgramming.md

     // since the attribute is static, adding a property to the struct doesn't make sense int Some_Thing;

-    // even though it's static we can still use extenders to define the accessors int get_Thing(this Some*)
+    // even though it's static we can still use extenders to define the accessors;
+    // but note how we use "static Some" here instead of "this Some*", as no this pointer
+    // may be available in a static method. int get_Thing(static Some)
     {
         return Some_Thing;
     }

-    void set_Thing(this Some*, int thing)
+    void set_Thing(static Some, int thing)
     {
         Some_Thing = thing;
     }